Toniq-Labs/nft-thumbnail-generator/README.md

 ## Logs

-With the default `npm start` command, all logs are stored in the `logs` directory, separate by stdout (normal logging) and stderr (error logging).
+All logs are stored in the `logs` directory, separated by info logs and error logs.

 ## Production startup